asterisk/documentation/docs/Configuration/Interfaces/Asterisk-Manager-Interface-AMI/AMI-v2-Specification/index.md

 Depending on the underlying channel technology, not all states will be used.
 Channels typically begin in either the Down or Up states.

-###### ChannelStateDesc
+ChannelStateDesc

-The text description of the channel state.
+- The text description of the channel state.
 This will be one of the State descriptions in the table in ChannelState.

-###### CallerIDNum
+CallerIDNum

-The current caller ID number.
+- The current caller ID number.
 If the caller ID number is not known, the string "<unknown>" is returned instead.

-###### CallerIDName
+CallerIDName

-The current caller ID name.
+- The current caller ID name.
 If the caller ID name is not known, the string "<unknown>" is returned instead.

-###### ConnectedLineNum
+ConnectedLineNum

-The current connected line number.
+- The current connected line number.
 If the connected line number is not known, the string "<unknown>" is returned instead.

-###### ConnectedLineName
+ConnectedLineName

-The current connected line name.
+- The current connected line name.
 If the connected line name is not known, the string "<unknown>" is returned instead.

-###### AccountCode
+AccountCode

-The channel's accountcode.
+- The channel's accountcode.

-###### Context
+Context

-The current context in the dialplan that the channel is executing in.
+- The current context in the dialplan that the channel is executing in.

-###### Exten
+Exten

-The current extension in the dialplan that the channel is executing in.
+- The current extension in the dialplan that the channel is executing in.

-###### Priority
+Priority

-The current priority of the current context, extension in the dialplan that the channel is executing in.
+- The current priority of the current context, extension in the dialplan that the channel is executing in.

-event\_chanvariable

-###### ChanVariable
+ChanVariable

-Channel variables specific to a channel can be conveyed in each AMI event related to that channel.
+- Channel variables specific to a channel can be conveyed in each AMI event related to that channel.
 When this occurs, each variable is referenced in a **ChanVariable** field.
 The value of a **ChanVariable** field will always be of the form `key=value`, where `key` is the name of the channel variable and `value` is its value.

+///

-##### Bridges
+###### Bridges

+/// define
-###### BridgeUniqueid
+BridgeUniqueid

-A unique identifier for the bridge, which provides a handle to actions that manipulate bridges.
+- A unique identifier for the bridge, which provides a handle to actions that manipulate bridges.

-###### BridgeType
+BridgeType

-The type of the bridge.
+- The type of the bridge.
 Bridge types determine how a participant in a bridge can behave.
 For example, a 'base' bridge is a bridge that has few inherent properties or features associated with it, while a 'parking' bridge is one used for a parking application.
 Specific modules within Asterisk will determine the type of bridge that is created.

-Note that this is not the same as how media within a bridge is mixed.
+- Note that this is not the same as how media within a bridge is mixed.
 How media is mixed between participants in a bridge is determined by the **BridgeTechnology**.

-###### BridgeTechnology
+BridgeTechnology

-How the media can be mixed within a bridge.
+- How the media can be mixed within a bridge.
 Specific modules in Asterisk provide different bridge technologies that can be used by Asterisk to alter how media passes between the participants.
 For a given bridge, the **BridgeTechnology**\* can also change as the number and type of participants change.
 The most common bridge technologies are:
 * `holding_bridge` – normal participants joining the bridge may receive audio, but audio sent from a normal participant is dropped.
 Special participants, known as announcers, may broadcast their audio to all normal participants.
 * `native_dahdi` – a native bridge between DAHDI channels.
 Media is passed directly between all participants.
 * `native_rtp` – a native bridge between channels that use RTP for media.
 Media is passed directly between all participants.
 * `simple_bridge` – a two-party bridge between any two channels.
 Media is passed through the Asterisk core between the two participants.
 * `softmix` – a multi-party bridge between one or more participants.
 All media from all participants is mixed together and sent to all participants.

-###### BridgeCreator
+BridgeCreator

-Some bridges are created as the result of a particular application or action.
+- Some bridges are created as the result of a particular application or action.
 If so, the bridge will specify who created it.
 If the bridge was not created as a result of any particular application or action, the field will have the value `<unknown>`.

-###### BridgeName
+BridgeName

-Some bridges are created with a names as a result of their application.
+- Some bridges are created with a names as a result of their application.
 If so, the bridge will specify the name given to it.
 If the bridge was created without a name, the field will have the value `<unknown>`.

-###### BridgeNumChannels
+BridgeNumChannels

-The number of channels currently in the bridge.
+- The number of channels currently in the bridge.

-##### Action Responses
+Action Responses

-When an Action is submitted to AMI, the success or failure of the action is communicated in subsequent events.
+- When an Action is submitted to AMI, the success or failure of the action is communicated in subsequent events.

-###### Response
+Response

-Contains whether or not the action succeeded or failed.
+- Contains whether or not the action succeeded or failed.
 Valid values are "Success" or "Error".
 Events that are in response to an action MUST include this field.

+///

-###### EventList
+##### EventList

 Some actions will cause a chain of events to be created.
 Events that are a response to an action that causes such a sequence will contain the EventList field with a value of "start".
 When all generated events have been sent, a final event will be sent containing the EventList field with the value "complete".